xiaoyuze88/eventMediator/README.md

 #### context : (Optional) You can set the context of the callback by passing this param
 #### param1,param2...: The rest of the arguments will be all passed into to the callback function.

+Trigger the event, call all the handlers you registered.

 ## Have fun :)